Mellemolen, Akkrum: Description

-Mellemolen is what the Dutch call a Spinnekopmolen (English: Spider mill).
+Mellemolen is what the Dutch call a Spinnekopmolen ("spider mill").
 It is a small hollow post mill with an octagonal roundhouse.
-The four Common sails, which have a span of 14.08 m are carried on a wooden windshaft which is about 2.60 m long.
+The four Common sails, which have a span of 14.08 m, are carried on a wooden windshaft which is about 2.60 m long.
 The mill had a cast-iron windshaft before the 2004 rebuild.
 The millwright replaced it because he did not like the use of a cast-iron windshaft in a Spinnekop.
-The brake wheel has 35 cogs, It drives the wallower (17 cogs) at the top of the upright shaft, which is contained within the post of the trestle.
-At the lower end of the upright shaft, the crown wheel (30 cogs) drives the Archimedes' screw via a gearwheel with 33 cogs.
-The Archimedes' screw is made of wood.
-It has an axle diameter of 340 mm and a total diameter of 1.03 m and is inclined at 26°.
+The brake wheel has 35 cogs, and drives the wallower (17 cogs) at the top of the upright shaft, which is contained within the post of the trestle.
+At the lower end of the upright shaft, the crown wheel (30 cogs) drives the wooden Archimedes screw via a gearwheel with 33 cogs..
+The Archimedes screw has an axle diameter of 340 mm and a total diameter of 1.03 m and is inclined at 26°.
 Each revolution pumps 236 L of water.